chen23/f5_terraform/Azure/Standalone/README.md

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires a service principal for backend pool service discovery. **Important**: you MUST have "OWNER" priviledge on the SP in order to assign role to the resources in your subscription.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
-- The HA BIG-IP VMs use Azure RBAC role for the failover instead of using Service Prinicipal.
 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required.
 For installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)
+- Passwords and secrets are located in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal).
+Make sure you have an existing Azure Key Vault "secret" with the data containing the clear text passwords for each relevant item: BIG-IP password, service account credentials, BIG-IQ password, etc.
+  - 'azure_keyvault_secret_name' contains the value of the adminstrator password
+  - A random password will be created if 'az_key_vault_authentication' is set to 'false' (default)

 ## Important Configuration Notes

 - Variables are configured in variables.tf
 - Sensitive variables like Azure Subscription and Service Principal are configured in terraform.tfvars
-  - Note: Passwords and secrets will be moved to Azure Key Vault in the future
+  - ***Note***: Other items like BIG-IP password are stored in Azure Key Vault.
+Refer to the [Prerequisites](#prerequisites).
 - This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and can be configured to point to Azure Log Analytics.
 - Files
   - appserver.tf - resources for backend web server running DVWA
   - bigip.tf - resources for BIG-IP, NICs, public IPs, network security group
   - main.tf - resources for provider, versions, resource group
   - network.tf - resources for VNET and subnets
-  - onboard.tpl - onboarding script which is run by commandToExecute (user data).
-It will be copied to /var/lib/waagent/CustomData upon bootup.
-This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
-  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes.
-  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more.
+  - as3.json.tpl - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more.
-  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more.
+  - ts.json.tpl - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more.

 ## BYOL Licensing

+***Note:*** Current release of Terraform-Azure-Bigip-Module only supports PAYG.

 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed:
 1. Find available images/versions with "byol" in SKU name using Azure CLI:
   ```